radian-software/straight.el/README.md

   `:branch`, and `:remote`.
 * `:depth`: either the symbol `full` or an integer.
 If `full`, then the repository is cloned with its whole history.
-If an integer `N`, then the repository is cloned with the option `--depth N`, unless a commit is specified (e.g. by version lockfiles).
+If an integer `N`, then the repository is cloned with the option `--depth N`.
+This works even when a commit is specified (e.g. by version lockfiles).
   The default value is `full`.

 This section tells you how the `git` backend, specifically, implements the version-control backend API: